-Neither Spain nor Mexico established any military installations in the Los Angeles area.
-The first U.S. military base established in Los Angeles County was a temporary base at San Pedro established in 1846 by U.S. Navy Commodore Robert F. Stockton.
-Stockton landed there from the U.S. Frigate Congress with a force of U.S. Marines and naval personnel to capture San Pedro and then Los Angeles.
-Stockton did not then find San Pedro an ideal port for naval vessels.
+In the Los Angeles area, on the U.S. side of the Mexico-U.S. fight over California, was the first U.S. military base in Los Angeles County, temporarily set up at San Pedro harbor in 1846.
+It was established by U.S. Navy Commodore Robert F. Stockton, who landed there from the U.S. Frigate Congress, with a force of about 250 sailors and marines.
+Their mission was to capture Los Angeles and bring the region under U.S. control.
+Although the San Pedro site had commonly been used by visiting merchant vessels, Stockton did not find it an ideal port for naval vessels.

 Installation | Location | Service Branch | Established | Status |